Wolves, Pigs and Men: Production

-In an interview with Kinji Fukasaku in the book Outlaw Masters of Japanese Film, Fukasaku spoke about his attempt to make a film different from the usual Toei yakuza films, saying, "My desire is not only in defeating evil but how far desire can go.
+In an interview with Kinji Fukasaku in the book Outlaw Masters of Japanese Film, the director spoke about his attempt to make a film different from the usual Toei yakuza films, saying, "My desire is not only in defeating evil but how far desire can go.
 Even if desire doesn't get that far and fails, as long as you stick with an emotion then the main character could be understood."

 Release

 The film had a wide release in Japan on August 26, 1964.
 It has also been released under the titles Wolves, Pigs and People, and Wolf, Pig, and Man.

+Film Movement released Wolves, Pigs and Men in North America digitally on September 27, 2024.
+For the Blu-ray release, the company bundled it together with another Fukasaku film, Violent Panic: The Big Crash.

 Reception

-In a positive review in Critics Roundup, reviewer Marc Walkow wrote, "For the first few years of his career, Fukusaku and Toei were more or less content to mimic the stle and feel of rival Nikkatsu's popular 'borderless action' films...
-But Fukusaku's sixth film, Wolves, Pigs and Men (64), broke the mold by taking the best elements from his earlier films and adding a biting commentary on the social problems endemic to Japan's transition from postwar defeated nation to economic powerhouse."
+In a review in Critics Roundup, reviewer Marc Walkow wrote that initially Fukusaku and Toei mimicked rival Nikkatsu's 'borderless action' films but that Fukusaku's sixth film, Wolves, Pigs and Men (64), 'broke the mold' by taking the 'best elements' from his earlier works and adding commentary on social issues 'endemic to Japan's transition from postwar defeated nation to economic powerhouse'."

-In the book Historical Dictionary of Japanese Cinema, author Jasper Sharp writes that, along with Gang vs. G-Men, "Wolves, Pigs and Men, which pitted three slum-dwelling gangster brothers against one another, established Fukasaku's pattern for contemporary action and crime dramas inspired by the French New Wave and American noir, featuring realistic portrayals of violence and often set in chaotic, working-class milieux."
+In the book Historical Dictionary of Japanese Cinema, author Jasper Sharp notes that along with Gang vs. G-Men, Wolves, Pigs and Men established Fukasaku's pattern for contemporary action and crime dramas drawing inspirations from the French New Wave and American noir, featuring realistic portrayals of violence and often set in chaotic, working-class settings.